Summer 2019 Caribbean Coral Reef Ecology program:

 July 13 – 25, 2019

-PROGRAM ANNOUNCEMENT: the Caribbean Coral Reef Ecology program for Summer 2019 will be held at Captain Don’s Habitat in Bonaire (Netherlands Caribbean) is open for enrollment.
+PROGRAM ANNOUNCEMENT: the Caribbean Coral Reef Ecology program for Summer 2019 will be held in Bonaire (Dutch Caribbean).

 Designed for upper-level undergrads, grad students, marine science instructors or citizen scientists; the program includes two courses:

 1) Field Research Methods in Coral Reef Ecology

 By successfully completing the two courses; participants will receive 100 hours of preparation applicable to certification as Scientific Divers with the American Academy of Underwater Sciences (AAUS). iSustain Tech is not a credit granting institution, however, with advanced approval from your institution, you may be able to receive credit.

 Recommended credit for the Field Research Methods course is 3 semester credit hours in upper-level science.
 Recommended credit for the Scuba course is 3 semester credit hours in physical education.

 In the Field Research Methods in Coral Reef Ecology course; participants will acquire research skills including coral, fish and invertebrate identification; coral disease ID; benthic surveying: fish surveying; underwater photography/videography and the use of a variety of other underwater research tools.
 Data collection using slates, underwater cameras and other tools will be followed by training in data analysis, hypothesis testing and presentation of results through graphing and reporting.
 In the Scuba for Scientific Diving II course, participants will receive training for certifications in Advanced Adventure Diving and Rescue Diving (SDI/TDI) with a focus on research skill development.